hyoban/eslint-config-hyoban/README.md

   ],

-  // If you want to silent stylistic rules "eslint.rules.customizations": [
+  // If you want to silent stylistic rules
+  // You can put this in your user settings "eslint.rules.customizations": [
     { "rule": "@stylistic/*", "severity": "off" },
     { "rule": "@stylistic/no-tabs", "severity": "default" },